 How Drug Addiction Affects Relationships

 There is nothing more stressful than having a drug addict in your life.
-These people will lie, cheat and steal on a daily basis, and this can have an immense strain on your relationship.
+These people will lie, manipulate and steal on a daily basis, and this can have an immense strain on your relationship.
 Anyone who has a drug addict in their family (and anyone who has been a drug addict) will already know this says Eric B. – Founder of Anchored Recovery, alcohol and drug detox program in Orange County, California.
 An entire book could be written on how drug addiction affects relationships.
 That being said, here are some of the most obvious ways.

 How Drug Addiction Affects Relationships?